When Should You Start Fundraising?

 Not every business needs money and some businesses only need small infusions of capital before they start growing through revenue.
 There are many examples of billion dollar companies that didn’t fall into the typical VC model, or they waited a long time before taking outside capital, companies like Mailchimp and Lynda.

 Before you think about meeting with investors, ask yourself whether or not you actually need to raise.
 Figuring out when you need money is a very particular decision about the type of company you want to build and how you want to build it.

 Ask yourself if you need money to fund:

 Fundraising will get easier and easier as you move through these stages because each stage is a demonstration of progress.

 Most founders don’t give enough thought as to how they’ll spend money and this can turn investors off.
-When you are fundraising, it is important to put yourself in the investor’s shoes.
-Remember, investors are in this field because they want to make a lot of money.
-In addition they also want to make sure they are investing in founders that will be smart about how they spend money.
+When you are fundraising it is important to put yourself in the investor’s shoes.
+Investors are in this field because they want to make a lot of money.
+They also want to make sure they are investing in founders that will be smart about how they spend money.

-Here are some of the most common asks for money:
+Some of the most common asks for money are:

-Customer Service.
-If you need to raise money because you’ve reached a point where you have so many customers you can’t keep up, they're getting angry, or waiting for you to get back to them, BINGO!, that's a great reason to raise money.
+If you need to raise money because you’ve reached a point where you have so many customers you can’t keep up, they're getting angry, or waiting for you to get back to them, BINGO!
+That's a great reason to raise money.
 At this point, raising money is a no brainer because investors understand that not having enough people to deliver a great customer experience can be an impediment to growth.